sachinm78/sachinm78.github.io/_posts/2019-08-11-final_project_react-redux_front-end_web_app_with_rails_api_back-end.markdown

 **Container Components vs Presentational Components:** One of the most important concepts to make sure you understand before working on your project is the difference between Container - *or functional* - components and Presentational - *or stateless* - components.
 The primary difference between the two is that  Container components care about *how things work* and Presentational components care about *how things look*.

 To fully understand the difference between the two, we need to talk about **state**.
 State is an object that helps determine how a component will handle changes to data.
 In fact, React’s ability to quickly and easily manage changes to state is what truly makes it special.
-A Container component be more complex and handle changes to state, while a Presentational component will generally be simpler and not concerned with state.
+A Container component will be more complex and handle changes to state, while a Presentational component will generally be simpler and not concerned with state.

 Here are some helpful resources to help you fully grasp these concepts:
 * [React Component](https://reactjs.org/docs/react-component.html) Documentation